 Single Cut vs Double Cut Carbide Burr

-Carbide Burrs or often recognized as Rotary Burrs for metal are widely used for cutting, shaping, grinding, removing sharp edges, burrs, and excess material (deburring).
+Carbide Burrs or often recognized as Rotary Burrs for metal, are widely used for cutting, shaping, grinding, and removing sharp edges, burrs, and excess material (deburring).
 They perform the rapid removal of excess material on metals.
 The carbide burrs are also used in the removal of unshaped edges.
 Carbide burrs are used on coated abrasives before finishing or polishing.

-A Carbide or Rotary burr for metal is usually made either from tungsten carbide or from high strength steel (HSS).
-Tungsten carbide burr bits last longer and under higher temperatures, it doesn’t melt, and perform effectively.
+A Carbide or Rotary burr for metal is usually made either from tungsten carbide or from high-strength steel (HSS).
+Tungsten carbide burr bits last longer, and under higher temperatures, it doesn’t melt and perform effectively.

 Carbide Rotary Burrs are used to cut, shape, grind and remove sharp edges, burrs, and excess material, also referred to as rotary files or die grinder bits for hard steel.